HSBC Rugby Festival Dubai 2024

 2. Tournament Day Registration

 On each day of the Tournament, each head coach or team manager is required to register at the Tournament registration office at least half an hour before that team’s first game.
 Variations to this may be made at the discretion of a Tournament Director to accommodate travel requirements.
 All Head Coaches / Team Managers are requested to have direct access to their players’ passports (pdf / electronic copies will be accepted) for the purpose of age grade verification.
 In the event of any dispute over a player’s age, a Tournament Director can insist that the passport of the player in question is presented.
 In the absence of a passport or appropriate passport copy, the matter can be referred to the Tournament Directors whose decision on this matter shall be final.

 3. Match Registration

 Coaches and / or managers, team captains and assigned Referees must register at the Pitch Marshal’s tent in the relevant playing area at least seven minutes before each game.
-The toss to decide kick-off and pitch ends must be performed before the end of the previous match.
+The toss of a coin to decide kick-off and pitch ends must be performed before the end of the previous match.

 4. Match Results